-There is a great resemblance in the dress of different tribes, which generally consists of a shirt, worn over long, close leggins, with moccasons for the feet.
-These are of dressed leather made of the skins of deer, antelope, mountain goat and sheep; and over these they wear a blanket or a buffalo The borders of their garments are ornamented with long fringes.
-They are fond of ornaments, and their heads and garments are sometimes decorated with feathers, beads, buttons, and porcupine quills; these last are colored red, vellow, blue, and black, and worked with great skill and variety of design.
+There is a great resemblance in the dress of different tribes, which generally consists of a shirt, worn over long, close leggins, with moccasons for their feet.
+These are of dressed leather made of the skins of deer, antelope, mountain goats, and sheep; and over these they wear a blanket or The borders of their garments are ornament. buffalo robe. ed with long fringes, after the manner of the ancient Jews.
+They are fond of ornaments, and their heads and garments are decorated with feathers, beads, buttons, and porcupine quills; these last are colored red, yellow, blue, and black, and worked with great skill and variety of design.
 They appear to have less of the propensity to adorn themselves with painting, than the Indians east of the mountains; but not unfrequently vermilion, mixed with red clay, is used not only upon their faces, but upon their hair.
-The dress of the women does not vary much from that of the men, excepting, that instead of the shirt, they have what we may call a frock coming down to the ankles.
-Many of them wear a large cape made of dressed skins, often highly ornamented with large oblong beads of blue, red, purple, and white, arranged in curved lines covering the whole.
-Some of the daughters of the chiefs, when clothed in their clean, white dresses of antelope skins, with their fully ornamented capes coming down to the waist, and mounted upon spirited steeds, going at full speed, their ornaments glittering in the sun-beams, make an appearance that would not lose in comparison with equestrian ladies of the east.
-Their horses are not less finely caparisoned with blue and scarlet trimmings about their heads, breasts, and loins, hung with little brass bells.
+The dress of women does not vary much from that of the men, excepting, that instead of the shirt, they have what we may call a frock coming down to the ankles.
+Many of them wear a large cape made of the same material, and often highly ornamented with large oblong beads of blue, red, purple, and white, arranged in curved lines covering the whole.
+Some of the daughters of the chiefs, when clothed in their clean, white dresses made of antelope skins, with their fully ornamented capes coming down to the waist, and mounted upon spirited steeds, going at full speed, their ornaments glittering in the sun-beams, make an appearance that would not lose in comparison with equestrian ladies of the east.

-234 WEALTH.
+THEIR WEALTH.